 Consumers purchase products every day across the U.S. and every time they do, they trust that the products they buy are going to function as intended.
 We never expect that something we buy is going to harm us, especially when we use it correctly.
-But defective products can cause catastrophic injuries and illness.
+But defective products can cause catastrophic injuries and illnesses.
 When this happens, your entire life could be turned upside down.

-Types of Defective Product Claims in Georgia
+Types of Defective Product Claims

 Any type of product can malfunction or be defective and cause severe injuries under the worst of circumstances.
 But the different ways in which these products are defective can also vary.
-There are three types of defective products claims.
+There are three types of defective product claims.
 They include: